IBM/reactive-code-workshop/README.md

 We have divided this lab into a few parts:

 * An overview of reactive programming concepts (15 min)
-* A set of programming exercises: (3, 20 min each)
+* A set of programming exercises:
   - We'll describe each exercise
   - You will complete the exercise using RxJava
   - You will complete the exercise using Akka